Online Character Manager

 Dwarves of the Backbone Mountains - Population 35,000.
 Also known as the Dwarves of Grellmore.
 Tolkien-esque Dwarves, averaging just over 5' (60-67 inches) tall, brilliant craftsmen, smiths and miners.
 They have avoided being conquered by the Imperial Sorcerers (IS) due to their fortifications and generally trade friendly relations.
 However the IS, with it's northward march and Army of the West, is about to territorially encompass them and the dwarves are not happy about that.
 They supply much of the elite of the IS army with Fine Weapons and Armour.
 They do trade with others, but it is becoming more clandestine as the IS becomes more powerful and protective of it's superior weapons.
 The IS really does not know how to conquer the Dwarves or stop the trade with the Repitile Men.
 It would be a hugely costly war and they believe that they would loose their best armourers as the Dwarves would fight to the death.
 The IS is pursuing a strategy of becoming their sole trade partner and encompassing them to control them.
 One interesting fact about this colony of Dwarves is 600 years ago a meteor fell on their mountain range and they recovered it.
 It contained an exotic metal that was nearly impossible to work.
 They had to invent new tools and creative furnaces to even begin to mold it.
 Their first act was to make crude tools out of the substance to continue to work the rest of it.
 They have two sets of good tools from the meteor, and the rest has been made into (1) armour and weapons that are jealously guarded and hidden and (2) a thin sheet covering their inner gates.
 The metal offers +3 hit protection to any armour made out of them and they reduce DX by 1 less than comparable armour.
 Weapons are +3 Damage and are totally unbreakable short of throwing them into a volcano or special dwarf furnace.
 Special Axes of Grellmore also ignore up to 3 points of armour for a two-handed Great Axe.
 All items (about 6 dozen weapons and 30 suits of armour) are heavily enchanted and limited to Dwarves of this elite unit.
 The very few times have any been lost, the entire community hunts them back down and kills all those who may know that they are made of a different substance than even adamite.
 They send candidates for their elite squad to train with the Centaurs patrolling the Wildwood.
 They have a clandestine alliance with the Reptile Men of the south.
 They deliver arms and armour through secret tunnels in exchange for copper from their mine, some HTH combat training, some caravan protection and a mutual protection treaty (the Reptile Men will send troops through the tunnel to help the dwarves and also attempt to sack a southern IS city to pull IS troops if the Dwarves are attacked, the Dwarves will fully arm the Reptile Men and send troops if the IS attacks them).
 There is a huge under ground lake 80 miles south of the main dwarf city and supplies going to the Reptile Man Kingdom have to cross a small corner of it (the dwarves actually walk 9 miles out of their way so they only have to row over a little under a mile of the lake).
 It is crawling with fish and larger predators (Krakken, etc).
 It is lit by lichen that glow fairly brightly and the minerals and deposits from dripping water and underground streams keep the lake fertile.
 The Dwarves claim the Undine's Aquamarine was created to help them cross this lake.
 (The sea elves north of Gleremere also claim to have created this item.)
 The Dwarves also have a standing exchange with several Necromancer Brotherhoods (Dwarves not much fond of doing Necromancy themselves) where they get training in being physikers, help with some of the demonic influences in the lower levels of their mines and help with any undead problems they may encounter.
 In return they give Fine Weapons to the Warders who work with the Necromancer and some pay.
 They also collaborate on necromantic weapons and armour (see the Dead Hammers), which the Necromancers pay for.

 While the dwarves tend to be clannish and happy to stay in their tunnels, they also recognize the need to travel abroad for trade and for education.
 Traveling Dwarven caravans are common throughout the Duchy, Borderlands and IS.
 They send their Elite to the wildwood and their masons to any cities that need to create lavish stone buildings.
+A troop of heavily armored and armed dwarves (pole hammers, picks, axes) is an infantry force difficult to dislodge.
 This increases their reputation and their ability to trade for the things they need.

-Dwarves tend to be near-sighted (which helps their fine craft work), but makes then poor archers, so while they have their crossbows (which they claim to have invented), but rely on dense axe/hammer formations.
+Dwarves tend to be near-sighted (which helps their fine craft work), but makes then poor archers, so while they have their crossbows (which they claim to have invented), but rely on dense, heavily armored axe/hammer formations driving as a wedge until they can break the enemy line and leverage their superior armor and strength to batter down the scattered enemy.
 Their skeletons and musculature are far denser than humans/elves/etc so they are much stronger than the look (and they look fairly strong).
 Their low center of gravity and formidable plate armor makes them difficult to dislodge in formation.
 Characters would likely specialize in hammer/axe/crossbow and be infantry.
 Clearly caravan guards and merchants are easy to turn into adventurers, as are dwarves in the deep mines (maybe with Combat Necromancers) or working with the Rangers of the Wildwood.

 The worst crimes a Dwarf can commit involve the destruction or theft of works of art and craft (this includes murder as dwarves view their own lives as a creation of craftsmanship).
 Since the destruction of a dwarf is considered heinous, they rarely invoke capital punishment, but rather use Exile (and usually of the whole family of the convicted, including their children, their Mother, Father, sisters, brothers, their sisters and brothers families).
 Many commit suicide to save their families Exile, but several accept their Exile and leave.
 This has created a few communities in Exile.
 Most of these go to the IS as they are welcomed and given smithies and military contracts.
 But you can find the occasional Dwarf Exile community in the Duchy, Borderlands or Reptile Man Kingdom.